kanishkanarch/Project-ideas/README.md

 ### 2. Online collaboration with TexStudio & Git

-Real-time saving and local hashing of tex files, continuous staging (not committing) and then automatic rebasing as soon as "confirm" ping is requested (or not).
+1. Real-time saving and local hashing of tex files, continuous staging (not committing) and then automatic rebasing as soon as "confirm" ping is requested (or not).
+2. [VS-Code live-share](https://visualstudio.microsoft.com/services/live-share/) like feature on TexStudio with live saving in client PCs.